From Handshakes to Hashtags — How Five Generations Lost Trust in Renting | IDEAL Framework by Jimmy Ng

 1950s–1960s

-Post-war immigration waves.
-37,000 Hungarians (1956), growing Italian, Portuguese, Chinese communities.
+Post‑war immigration waves.
+37,000 Hungarians (1956), and growing Italian, Portuguese, and Chinese communities.
 Settlement organizations physically accompany newcomers to housing.
-Trust is personal.[1]
+Trust is personal and local.[1]

 1971